Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 <img src="./images/Dynamic_Rewarding_github.png" alt="Paradigm Comparison" width="600" title="DRPO framework with dynamic rewarding"/>
 </p>

-By integrating a dynamic rewarding mechanism with a search-based prompt optimization framework, DRPO allows LLMs to iteratively refine their alignment instructions and address alignment weaknesses without the need for costly fine-tuning or human supervision.
+DRPO is an **inference-time optimization method** that integrates a dynamic rewarding mechanism with a search-based prompt optimization framework.
+The **dynamic rewarding mechanism** enables the model to adapt to specific alignment challenges posed by different queries, effectively guiding the optimization process.
+This allows LLMs to iteratively refine their alignment instructions and address alignment weaknesses without the need for costly fine-tuning or human supervision.

-It is worth noting that DRPO is more prominent when applied to more recent and instruction-tuned LLMs which can better d
+It is worth noting that DRPO’s effectiveness becomes even more pronounced when applied to recent, instruction-tuned LLMs, which are better equipped to handle nuanced prompts and alignment preferences.

 ## Usage